Maye leads Tar Heels past Florida A&M 56-24 in first start - WHIZ News

 “He’s no longer a secret,” Simmons said of the arrival of Moussa.

-The Jaguars were within 21-14 until Downs’ 2-yard touchdown catch with 5 seconds left in the first half.
+The Rattlers were within 21-14 until Downs’ 2-yard touchdown catch with 5 seconds left in the first half.

 Earlier, Maye connected with Kamari Morales for a 19-yard touchdown pass for the game’s first points.
 It came one play after Maye dodged defenders on the way to a 42-yard run.

-The Jaguars responded by driving 75 yards in eight plays and scoring on Moussa’s 17-yard pass to AJ Davis.
+The Rattlers responded by driving 75 yards in eight plays and scoring on Moussa’s 17-yard pass to AJ Davis.

 On the ensuing possession, Maye hooked up with Bryson Nesbit for a 23-yard touchdown.
 His next scoring play came on a fourth-and-4 pass to Gavin Blackwell.